 I love this to apply my first transition colour and blend it out really softly, before going in with smaller, more precise brushes with deeper colours.

 I had seen in a few videos where people had used this to set their under-eye area and others used it to apply highlighter, so I decided to try it for both of those too.

-This brush can be purchase on Inglot.ie or in-store.
+This brush can be purchased on Inglot.ie or in store.